rsbandhu/Insight_tweet_prediction/README.md

 ## code directory contains the necessary files to run the training models

-tweetrecords.py : contains the class that handles all operations related to tweets before they are ready for input to model
+*Item tweetrecords.py : contains the class that handles all operations related to tweets before they are ready for input to model

-\texttt{utils.py} : contains helper functions
+*Item utils.py: contains helper functions

-metrics.py: methods for calculating the metrics
+*Item **metrics.py:** * methods for calculating the metrics

-tf_idf.py: class to generate TF-IDF of tweet tokens
+*Item tf_idf.py: class to generate TF-IDF of tweet tokens

-tweet_RandomForest.py: train file to run RandomForest model
+*Item tweet_RandomForest.py: train file to run RandomForest model

-tweet_NaiveBayes.py: train file to run Naive-Bayes using tweet tokens
+*Item tweet_NaiveBayes.py: train file to run Naive-Bayes using tweet tokens